burjui/risky/README.md

 risky
 =====
 RISC-V instruction encoding library.
 The following instruction sets are implemented at the moment:
-* RV32I base instruction
+* RV32I base instruction set
-* RV32M extension
+* RV32M standard extension

-No 16-bit instructions yet.
+No compressed 16-bit instructions yet.
 The library is in its early days, so there is more to come.

 The code is based on the official RISC-V documentation:
 > “The RISC-V Instruction Set Manual, Volume I: User-Level ISA, Document Version 2.2”,